Vi19Z/VI19Z/README-FR.md

 ## Understanding Tasks

-Tasks are the core of Julep's workflow system.
+Tasks are the core of VI19Z's workflow system.
 They allow you to define complex, multi-step AI workflows that your agents can execute.
 Here's a brief overview of task components:

 - **Name, Description and Input Schema**: Each task has a unique name and description for easy identification.
 An input schema (optional) that is used to validate the input to the task.
 - **Main Steps**: The core of a task, defining the sequence of actions to be performed.
 Each step can be a prompt, tool call, evaluate, wait_for_input, log, get, set, foreach, map_reduce, if-else, switch, sleep, or return.
 (See [Types of Workflow Steps](#types-of-workflow-steps) for more details)